Shruti165/75flow/render_deployment/DEPLOYMENT_GUIDE.md

 # 🚀 Render Deployment Guide with Local Data

-This guide explains how to deploy your 75Flow application to Render with all your local data and users.
+This guide explains how to deploy your 75Flow application to Render with all your local data and users, including configurable challenge settings.

 ## 📋 Prerequisites